Read more

 a role that does not require a bachelor’s degree, offers limited runway to additional career accelerating opportunities, and is not aligned with students’ career interests

-Braven Fellows on a Thriving Path in Today’s Economy
+Our Fellows are on a Thriving Path in Today’s Economy

 76%